-Some people wait until full retirement age to start collecting benefits.
+Some people wait until they retire to start collecting benefits.
 For some, that could be 66 years old; for others, waiting until 70 to get delayed retirement credits may be the most beneficial retirement plan.

 If you want your benefits to start at the beginning of the month, you turn 65, be sure to sign up at least a month before your birthday.
 You can also enroll in Part D prescription coverage or a Medicare Advantage plan at this time.

 For example, you work for a large employer, and the health plan is creditable coverage.
-In this scenario, delaying enrollment could make sense, especially if the coverage is better than Medicare.
+In this scenario, delaying enrollment would make sense, especially if the coverage is better than Medicare.

 Further, COBRA is NOT creditable coverage for Medicare.
 When you delay Part B without creditable coverage, a late enrollment penalty could be coming your way.